Centuries for Brook & Root lead England to dominant position

 Brook scored all around the wicket.
 When New Zealand were full, he played sumptuous drives.
 When Neil Wagner tried to bounce him, Brook cleared the front leg and thwacked the ball away, baseball-style.

+He reached three figures from 107 balls, his slowest hundred in Test cricket, by cutting the off-spin of Bracewell.

-He went from 100 to 150 in 38 balls and was flying towards what would have been England's second-fastest Test double-century when the rain arrived.
+Brook then went from 100 to 150 in 38 balls and was flying towards what would have been England's second-fastest Test double-century when the rain arrived.

 Root back in the groove